verovaleros/bluedriving/README.md

             Channel: 1

     In this case the channel is 20
-- Create a configuration for the future permanent connection from your pi to your cel phone in the file /etc/bluetooth/rfcomm.conf rfcomm0 {
+- Create a configuration for the future permanent connection from your pi to your cell phone in the file /etc/bluetooth/rfcomm.conf rfcomm0 {
     bind yes;
     device <MAC of your phone>;